 The LDA curriculum is broad and balanced.
 The school operates a traditional three year Key Stage 3 and two year Key Stage 4.
 There is no early entry for the core GCSE qualifications.
 All pupils sit linear examinations at the end of Year 11.

-For further information about the school curriculum please contact the Headteacher Miss Gowan.
+For further information about the school curriculum please contact the Assistant Headteacher, Mrs J Ellis.

 The majority of pupils follow the English Baccalaureate pathway at Key Stage 4.